mrazjava/booklink-backend/README.md

 A new feature will often result in updated database schema (entity changes).
 A process of migrating database changes between environments is as follows:

-* `local`: on application startup (`mvn spring-boot:run`) Hibernate will automatically generate schema due to
+* `local`: on application startup (`mvn spring-boot:run`) Hibernate will build the database every time because of
 `spring.jpa.hibernate.ddl-auto:create`.
 Dummy data will be imported from `src/main/resources/import.sql`.
-* Sandbox: Hibernate will validate schema and fail if schema changes are not migrated.
-Schema changes are migrated automatically via Flyway migration script on startup.
-It is a responsibility of a developer working on a feature to introduce a working database migration script for Flyway.
+* Sandbox: Hibernate will validate database schema and fail fast if schema does not match against the entities.
+However,
+schema changes should be migrated automatically via Flyway (on startup) before hibernate validation kicks in.
+It is a responsibility of a developer working on a feature to introduce a correct Flyway migration script.
 * AWS: Database schema changes are migrated manually ("by hand").
 Verified migration scripts from staging are used as basis for AWS manual db migration changes.